gotohellmann/AsciiWars/README.md

 # AsciiWars
 Simple Star Wars Asciimation Player for the ESP8266 + TFT Display

 Code by        F. Hellmann  <www.gotohellmann.com>
 Animation by   S. Jansen    <www.asciimation.co.nz>
 Font by        S. Weber     <https://blogfonts.com/picopixel.font>

  This sketch is playing back an ASCII animation of StarWars on a tiny 2.2" LCD Screen.

- !!!
-This version needs a patched TFT_eSPI lib from my github !!!

  Platform:
  Arduino on WEMOS D1 mini Module (4MB Flash)